Bridalplasty

-Bridalplasty STAB was an American reality television series which premiered on the E! network, on November 28, 2010.
+Bridalplasty is an American reality television series which premiered on the E! network, on November 28, 2010.
 The show features 12 women who compete to win a wedding and transformative plastic surgery procedures.
 The series concluded on January 30, 2011, after one season.

 Premise

 The show followed 12 engaged or already married women competing for the wedding of their dreams and their dream plastic surgery procedure.
 Each woman had a plastic surgery wishlist, and the winner of each week's wedding-themed challenge would win one plastic surgery procedure from her list.

 The winner of the competition received the wedding of her dreams, and had her entire wishlist fulfilled.
 The husband-to-be did not see his fiancée until she revealed her new look on their wedding day.
 Shanna Moakler hosted, and Dr. Terry Dubrow performed the plastic surgery procedures.

 Viewership and reception

 The premise was widely criticized for its embrace of cosmetic surgery and "pushing the limits of medical ethics", as the American Society of Plastic Surgeons prohibits surgeons from performing procedures as the prize for a contest.
 Jezebel described the show as an "unhealthy" and "dangerous" self-parody of reality TV.

 The season premiere was watched by 900,000 viewers; as the season progressed, this sank to 600,000 viewers, a figure described as "dismal".